Last Updated on

 - You’re reinforcing the notion that what you’ve written isn’t your own work, so you don’t subconsciously pull these phrases into your own writing

-After jotting down prose you enjoy, write a quick note explaining why you liked.
+After jotting down prose you enjoy, write a quick note explaining why you liked it.
 This part is key and will help you develop your own voice as you figure out what you like.

 Step 3: Write a summary of what you liked/disliked about what you just read

-Lastly, after reading something (be it a few chapters in a book or an article), jot down what stood out to you.
+Lastly, jot down what stood out to you after reading something (be it a few chapters in a book or an article).

 What did you love?
 What was missing?
 What would you have done differently?

 👉Why do this?
 Reflection helps cement what you read in your memory so that when it comes time to write, you can quickly pull inspiration from the depths of your mind.